Help your employees build retirement savings

 TIAA Lifecycle Funds include investments in commercial real estate, helping diversification and risk control.
 Stable cash flows from long-term leases have the potential to result in attractive yields and risk-adjusted returns.

-3 Please note Lifecycle Funds are subject to the equity and fixed-income risk, as well as asset allocation risk.
+3 Source: Morningstar Rankings based on total returns.
+Rankings refer to the institutional share class only.
+Rankings for other time periods may not be as favorable.
+Please note Lifecycle Funds are subject to the equity and fixed-income risk, as well as asset allocation risk.
 The target date for Lifecycle Funds is the approximate date when investors plan to start withdrawing their money.
 The principal value of the fund(s) is not guaranteed at any time, including at the target date.
 TIAA-CREF has 24 Lifecycle Funds (12 actively managed funds and 12 index funds).
 The Morningstar category for Lifecycle Funds is named Target Date and Morningstar groups funds within the same target date in compiling its individual fund rankings.

 Diversification is a technique to help reduce risk.
 However, there is no guarantee that diversification will protect against a loss of income.

 As with all mutual funds, the principal value of a Lifecycle Fund isn’t guaranteed at any time and will fluctuate with market changes.
 The target date approximates when investors may plan to start making withdrawals.
 However, you are not required to withdraw the funds at that target date.
 After the target date has been reached, some of your money may be merged into a fund with a more stable asset allocation.